Kendall Gretsch

-Kendall Gretsch (born April 2, 1992) is an American triathlete, biathlete and cross-country skier.
+Kendall Gretsch (born April 2, 1992) is an American Para triathlete, biathlete, and cross-country skier.
 She was born with spina bifida.
 She has competed in both Summer Paralympics and Winter Paralympics and has won gold medals at both competitions.

 Education

 Gretsch attended Downers Grove North High School.
 Gretsch studied at Washington University in St. Louis where she earned a degree in Bio Medical Engineering.
 She was a member of Alpha Omicron Pi sorority.

 Career

 2018 Winter Paralympics

 Gretsch made her Paralympic debut at the 2018 Winter Paralympics and created history in her first Paralympic appearance after claiming a gold medal in the women's 6km sitting biathlon event.
 She eventually became the first American to claim a medal in a biathlon event in either the Olympics or the Paralympics.
 Her medal was also the first gold medal achieved by the United States at the 2018 Winter Paralympics in the opening day of the multi-sport event.

 Gretsch also repeated her gold medal hunt at the 2018 Winter Paralympics after emerging as the winner in the women's 12km sitting event which is a part of the cross-country skiing event.
 This was her second Paralympic gold medal and the first gold medal that she achieved in cross-country skiing.

 Gretsch was one of two Paralympic gold winners representing the United States, the other being Daniel Cnossen, the first male biathlete to achieve a medal in either the Olympics or the Paralympics.